GenericMappingTools/gmt/doc/rst/source/gallery/anim08.rst

 Here we wish to focus on how to plot events, i.e., symbols that should be visible for a finite (or infinite) timespan depending on what they represent.
-We obtain one year (2018) of magnitude 5 or higher seismicity and make a daily movie, highlighting new quakes as they appear and let them shrink and darken a few days after the event.
+We obtain one year (2018) of magnitude 5 or higher seismicity and make a movie with a new frame every two days, highlighting new quakes as they appear and letting them shrink and darken a few days after the event.

 .. literalinclude:: /_verbatim/anim_08.txt